The replication crisis has engulfed different branches of science, and the social sciences have been hit the hardest.

 Defense: Mindsets Are Important Psychological Traits With Major Implications

-There are quite a few serious issues with Dweck’s researches and I am grateful to all the people who are pointing them out.
+There are quite a few serious issues with Dweck’s research and I am grateful to all the people who are pointing them out.

 More research is also needed here.